Centenary Test: Match description

-Day Two (13 March): Australia found the inspiration they needed to get back into the match via their great fast bowler, Dennis Lillee.
+Day Two (13 March): Australia found the inspiration they needed to get back into the match via Dennis Lillee.
 He took the wicket of Mike Brearley straight away, and within half an hour, England had crumbled to 5 for 40.
-Tony Greig mounted a very brief counterattack, hitting three fours, but he succumbed for 18 (the top score of the innings) and the crowd were stunned and elated when England finished with 95 off 34.3 overs.
+Tony Greig mounted a very brief counterattack, hitting three fours, but he succumbed for 18 (the top score of the innings) and England finished with 95 off 34.3 overs.
 Lillee dominated proceedings, capturing a personal best of 6 for 26, ably supported by the medium pace of Max Walker, whose four wickets destroyed the middle order.
 With three and a half hours to go, to be followed by three full days of play, Australia needed not only a big score, but a long innings to allow the wicket to wear and make life difficult for England chasing a big target.
 Australia promoted spin bowler Kerry O'Keefe to open the batting in place of McCosker and he did a good job, lasting until the new ball lost its shine.
-But England struck a decisive blow after O'Keefe departed, removing the Australian dangerman Chappell for two and Cosier for four, leaving Australia 3 for 53.
+But England struck a decisive blow after O'Keefe departed, removing the Australian danger man Chappell for two and Cosier for four, leaving Australia 3 for 53.
 Opener Ian Davis was still at the crease and he combined with veteran Doug Walters to add a half century partnership in the time remaining before stumps, leaving the match evenly poised.

 Day Three (14 March): Starting cautiously, Australia lost both overnight batsmen to the bowling of Greig.
 Both Davis and Walters had got into the sixties but failed to go on: Australia needed someone to make a hundred.
 Hookes and Marsh came together, and the débutant Hookes cut loose by belting Greig for five consecutive boundaries to pass 50, one of the most famous passages of play in the match.
 Just when he looked to be the man to make a match-winning score, Hookes was deceived by the wiles of spinner Derek Underwood, leaving Australia at 6 for 244, a lead of 287 with all of the recognised batsman back in the pavilion.
 However, Marsh swung the game Australia's way with some intelligent batting, taking runs when available and shepherding the tail enders from the strike.
 When the eighth wicket fell at 353, McCosker unexpectedly reappeared, his face tightly bound with bandages to hold his jaw together.
 The crowd recognised his courage as he batted in a cap – the batting helmet was not introduced to the game until the following year.
 He finished the day unbeaten on 17 and Marsh was five runs short of becoming the first Australian wicketkeeper to make a Test century against England.
 Australia led by 430, with the next day a rest day.